 Intel or AMD

 In all honesty, when AMD first launched their Ryzen CPUs, they did not get the response everyone was hoping for in terms of gaming performance.
-However, over time, AMD has perfected these CPUs and they are now better than ever.
+However, over time, AMD has perfected these CPUs, as well as their latest and most successful B450 motherboards line up and they are now better than ever.

 Intel, on the other hand, has remained consistent throughout the time, and still manages to do so in 2019.

-Whatever the case may be, I can assure you that you will not have to worry about getting either of the CPUs, because as far as the sheer performance is concerned, both of them will work flawlessly, provided you are paring them with the right components.
+Whatever the case may be, I can assure you that you will not have to worry about getting either of the CPUs, because as far as the sheer performance is concerned, both of them will work flawlessly, provided you are paring them with the right components and motherboards i.e Z390 for i9-9900k or Z590 for 10th gen intel processors.

 Know What Type of Games You Want to Play